5. Faith in God Should Not Only Be for Seeking Peace and Blessings

 Relevant Words of God:

 What is it that man has gained since he first began believing in God?
 What have you come to know about God?
 How much have you changed because of your belief in God?
 Today, you all know that man’s belief in God is not solely for the salvation of the soul and the well-being of the flesh, nor is it to enrich his life through loving God, and so on.
-As it stands, if you love God for the sake of the well-being of the flesh or momentary pleasure, then even if, in the end, your love for God reaches its peak and you ask for nothing more, this love that you seek is still an adulterated love and not pleasing to God.
-Those who use love for God to enrich their dull existence and fill a void in their hearts are the kind of people who are greedy for a life of ease, not those who truly seek to love God.
+As it stands, if you love God for the sake of the well-being of the flesh or momentary pleasure, then even if, in the end, your love for God reaches its peak and you ask for nothing more, this love that you pursue is still an adulterated love and not pleasing to God.
+Those who use love for God to enrich their dull existence and fill a void in their hearts are the kind of people who covet comfort, not those who truly seek to love God.
 Love of this kind is forced, it is the pursuit of mental gratification, and God has no need of it.
 What kind of love, then, is yours?
 For what do you love God?
 How much true love for God is there within you right now?
 The love of the great majority of you is of the aforementioned kind.
 Such love can only maintain the status quo; it cannot achieve immutability, nor can it take root in man.
 This kind of love is only like a flower that blooms and withers without bearing fruit.
 In other words, after you have loved God once in such a way, if there is no one to lead you on the path ahead, then you will collapse.
 If you can only love God in the time of loving God but afterward your life disposition remains unchanged, then you will remain unable to escape from the shroud of the influence of darkness, you will remain unable to break free from Satan’s bonds and its trickery.
 No one such as this can be fully gained by God; in the end, their spirit, soul, and body will still belong to Satan.
 There can be no doubt about this.
 All those who cannot be fully gained by God will return to their original place, that is, back to Satan, and they will go down to the lake of fire and brimstone to accept the next step of punishment from God.
-Those gained by God are those who forsake Satan and escape from its domain.
+Those gained by God are those who rebel against Satan and escape from its power.
 They are officially numbered among the people of the kingdom.
 This is how the people of the kingdom come to be.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 What Viewpoint Believers Ought to Hold